Amitm0v/ContactManagementSystem/README.md

    - Select option `5` and enter the name of the contact you wish to update.
 You can then modify the email and phone number.

 6. **Exit the Program**:
-   - Select option `6` to exit the program.
+   - Select option `6` to exit the program